 Liz Quirantes is an Emmy award-winning journalist.
 She anchors the 3, 5, 5:30, 6 and 11 pm newscasts for CBS12 News, and is very active in the community.
 Supporting children's causes is something Liz is passionate about.
 Every Tuesday Liz features a foster child up for adoption in her “Forever Family," segment.
 Those reports have generated hundreds of calls and resulted in many adoptions.

-Her passion for children is why she accepted a position on the board of directors for ChildNet, which manages the child welfare system in Broward and Palm Beach counties and protects abused, abandoned and neglected children.
+Her passion for children is why she served on the board of directors for ChildNet, which manages the child welfare system in Broward and Palm Beach counties and protects abused, abandoned and neglected children.

 Liz also serves on the Advisory Board for AVDA, which promotes violence-free relationships and social change by offering alternative choices to end violence and domestic abuse.
 She previously served on the board of directors.

 Liz also served for 10-years as a board member of the H.O.P.E.
-Project, which provided low-cost mammography to the under served and uninsured women of Palm Beach and Martin counties.
-Funded solely by grants and donations, Liz was instrumental in fundraising that allowed the mobile, mammography van to go digital.
+Project, which provided low-cost mammography to the underserved and uninsured women of Palm Beach and Martin counties.

-A graduate of the University of Miami, she holds a Bachelors Degree in Broadcast Journalism and a Masters Degree in Telecommunication.
+A graduate of the University of Miami, she holds a Bachelor’s Degree in Broadcast Journalism and a Master’s Degree in Telecommunication.
 Liz and her husband Craig are the proud parents of son Casey and daughter Emma.
-Liz joined CBS12 in 1991.
+Liz joined CBS12 News in 1991.